NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Relentless Dedication.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

-You're trained in the Warfare Lore skill, and you gain the [[Feats/Canny Acumen|Canny Acumen]] feat.
+You're trained in the Warfare Lore skill, and you gain the [[Canny Acumen|Canny Acumen]] feat.

 *Source: Pathfinder Lost Omens: Knights of Lastwall* *OGL*